ukparliament/Orchestration/readme.md

 * providing a consistent way tasks are performed, as with `LogicAppsErrorMessageLog` or `QueueMessagesRetrieval`
 * the data, as with `TransformationTerritory`.

-Code (C#) that extends functionality of LogicApps.
+C# code extends functionality of `LogicApps`.
 In order to run it locally *local.settings.json* file has to be added to the project.
 Below is the layout of the file:

 ```json